Impact

 Risk and Exploitability

-The CVSS score of 8.1 indicates a high impact, while the EPSS score is not available, so the current exploitation likelihood cannot be quantified.
-Because the attack requires an unauthenticated RPC call to the plugin, the likely attack vector is a network‑visible endpoint that accepts remote communication requests.
-The vulnerability is not listed in the CISA KEV catalog, but the high CVSS and potential for remote code execution mean that sites should treat it as a high‑risk issue.
+The CVSS score of 8.1 indicates a high impact, while the EPSS score of 3% indicates a low probability of exploitation.
+Because the attack requires an unauthenticated RPC call to the plugin, the likely attack vector is a network‑visible endpoint that accepts remote communication.
+The vulnerability is not listed in the CISA KEV catalog.
+The high CVSS and potential for remote code execution mean that sites should treat it as a high‑risk issue.
 Affected sites with the plugin pre‑1.26.5 should immediately remediate.

 OpenCVE Enrichment